 Why?
 Serving the best, most relevant results is the way search engines become popular with users.
 Keeping their algorithms secret from competitors helps Google stay at the top of the market.
 Staying there also means always looking for ways to improve their algorithms.
 Due to constantly shifting goalposts, SEO is an ongoing exercise.
 It’s not something you can do once and forget about it.

 It also means experts in Search Engine Optimisation have to work hard – often through trial and error, keen investigation and keeping an ear out for industry rumours – to keep abreast of what search engines are preferencing.
 An expert in SEO will know what information search engines are looking for and where that data needs to be positioned in your website to give you the best chance of appearing above other sites in search results.

 Your SEO expert might need to change some of the website code.
 That’s the geeky stuff in the background that is visible to search engines but isn’t visible when someone visits your website.
 The visible content on your site will most likely need to change too.
 You may also need to increase the frequency of updating content on your site.
 The look of the site might need to change to make it more attractive for someone to stay on the site for longer.
+You may need to look at changing your website host to get better load times.
 Finally, the function of the site may need to be altered to make it easier for the end user.

 Viabrand’s SEO experts can assess your site and find ways to improve and optimise it for better results.
 If you’re interested, please book your FREE 15 minute call session below to learn more: